pennlabs/website/src/blog/building-icarus.md

 In this pattern, there is a single team (or organization) that is responsible for building a high-level platform that other teams can use to deploy their applications.
 Building a platform involves significant up-front engineering work and a strong team to build the automation and interfaces required in order to create a frictionless deployment experience.

 This approach typically works best for applications with simple architectures.
-If you can restrict your applications to following similar architectures, you can build a platform that takes advantage of those shared architecture, abstracting away the common configuration required by your applications.
+If you can restrict your applications to have similar architectures, you can build a platform that takes advantage of those shared architectures, abstracting away the common configuration.

-In Labs, all of our web applications follow similar architectures: a single frontend (usually React) and a monolithic backend (usually Django).
+In Penn Labs, all of our web applications follow similar architectures: a single frontend (usually React) and a monolithic backend (usually Django).
 Since we have a common, simple architecture and we don't have the personell to man every team with an SRE, we decided to go with the platform approach.
 This approach fit nicely into our organizational structure since we already have a platform team that manages our [authentication system](https://github.com/pennlabs/platform).

 ## Platform Abstractions